makomisumarketing/netcost-app/privacy.md

 ## Advertising

-NetCost may display ads provided by third-party advertising partners such as Google AdMob.

-These providers may collect limited device identifiers, usage data, or advertising-related information to serve and measure ads, subject to their own privacy policies.
+NetCost may display advertisements provided by third-party advertising partners such as Google AdMob.
+These providers may collect limited device information, advertising identifiers, and usage data in order to serve and measure advertisements.
+This data is processed according to the privacy policies of those providers.

 ## Third-Party Services